korchasa/speelka-agent/documents/architecture.md

 ## Overview

-Speelka Agent is a Go-based implementation of an agent system that integrates with Large Language Models (LLMs) and provides tool execution capabilities through the Model Context Protocol (MCP).
+Speelka Agent is a universal LLM agent based on the Model Context Protocol (MCP).
 The system is designed to be modular, extensible, and follows clean architectural patterns.

 ## Key Advantages